 Moms Clean Air Force Texas attended a Regional Air Quality Branding Committee Meeting.

 Moms Clean Air Force Texas attended the Air Quality and Health Collaborative of San Antonio meeting and presented two agenda items.
-Collaborative members were encouraged to contact their San Antonio council members in support of the proposed 2017 City Budget funding request for a Public Health Impact Study of Non-Attainment.
+Collaborative members were encouraged to contact their San Antonio council members in support of the proposed 2017 city budget funding request for a public health impact study for nonattainment.

 Moms Clean Air Force Texas attended the EPA’s Region 6 Environmental Justice Summit.
-Field organizer, Krystal Henagan was asked by EPA to present during the summit, describing the efforts and successes Moms Clean Air Force has had in San Antonio and South Central Texas.
+EPA asked field organizer Krystal Henagan to present during the summit on the efforts and successes Moms Clean Air Force in San Antonio and South Central Texas.

-Moms Clean Air Force Texas presentated on Air Quality and Health at EcoCentro.
+Moms Clean Air Force Texas presented on air quality and health at EcoCentro.